What is your property manager's contact info?

 For anything electronic, there's Electric City on 13th.
 If you encounter computer or cell phone problems, you might also check with Darrin Sands at Sotheby's Realty.
 He has a side business called Computers and Tings.

-And there are little shops up and down Main Street for beach supplies and gifts.
+And there are several small shops up and down Main Street for beach supplies and gifts.

 Do you provide kayaks?